Hello there everyone and welcome to "Automation and You", a thread only made possible thanks to the cooperation of every single one of you.

 If you are to rehash something, at least do it right.

 The Bear Badnick however?
 Now there's something I enjoyed!

 It felt new, he had a nice design and even offered more resistance then the standard badnick.
-It was also cool that there was more then way to smash him: You were offered the choice to Co-op roll into him, or just do it manually twice.
-Which is cool, you are given the option to face him as you please.
+It was also interesting that there was more then one way to approach him: You were offered the choice to Co-op roll into him, or just do it manually twice.
+Which is pretty alright, you are given the options to face him as you please.

 My favourite Badnick, however, is by far the orbit flame throwing backnick, it was just so cool to see him light up the oil on Fire!
 That's definitely something I'd like to see more in the future!